 Our research is editorially independent but we may earn a commission for purchases made through our links.

-The crescent-shaped peninsula known as Cape Cod is a favorite destination for outdoor enthusiasts with its miles and miles of unspoiled beaches and sand dunes, charming waterfront cottages and B&Bs, lighthouses, art galleries and museums.
+The crescent-shaped peninsula known as Cape Cod is a favorite destination in Massachusetts for outdoor enthusiasts with its miles and miles of unspoiled beaches and sand dunes, charming waterfront cottages and B&Bs, lighthouses, art galleries, and museums.
 If you’re planning to visit, here is a look at this comprehensive list of what we think are the best things to do on this scenic cape island.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 What Is It?
 The Cape Cod National Seashore is a beloved nature destination in Massachusetts, spanning for miles along the north end of the Cape.